An open workshop on safety, orientation and sovereignty

 We address fundamental topics of everyday digital life, for example:

-• Security settings and protection mechanisms
+- Security settings and protection mechanisms

-• Browsers, passwords and everyday habits
+- Browsers, passwords and everyday habits

-• Recognising and classifying anomalies
+- Recognising and classifying anomalies

+It’s not about technical depth or optimisation.
 It’s about understanding and assessing things and being able to make confident decisions.

 Everyone works on their own device.
 Everyone is allowed to ask questions.
 Nobody has to “know” anything.

-The common framework offers space for orientation and exchange.
+The common framework offers space for orientation and dialogue.
 If it becomes apparent that individual topics are becoming significantly deeper or more individualised, we keep an eye on this and decide together how and where a suitable framework can be created.

 Why “for beginners”